RikiBorders/Razor-Reloaded/README.md

 # Razor Reloaded

 ## Overview
-This a side-scrolling shooter game developed in winter 2019 as a successort to the original "Raz0r", which I developed back in 2013.
+This a side-scrolling shooter game developed in winter 2019 as a successort to the original "Raz0r", which I developed in grade school back in 2011.
+This project doesn't follow best practices by any stretch of the imagination, but instead was my second personal project in college.
 This game features 6 unique and distinct levels, and 8 unique enemies including a final boss.

 All artwork is original.

-Instructions on how to play can be found in the game's settings menu, and the game can be run by runnign the included exe file after cloning the repository.
+Instructions on how to play can be found in the game's settings menu, and the game can be run by running the included exe file after cloning the repository.

 ## Changelog